-Handlines are used to catch species like tuna, snapper and grouper.
-They can be a single fishing line, hook and bait or a mainline with several branchlines with baited hooks, which can be reeled in manually or mechanically.
+Handlines are used to catch high-value tuna and other species.
+This gear is operated from small boats and consists of a single fishing line with a baited hook.
+While wearing gloves, fishermen haul the line in hand-over-hand.
 A jig is a type of grapnel (or grappling hook), which is attached to a fishing line.
-Jigging involves manually or mechanically moving the jig in the water to lure prey, and then quickly pulling or jerking the fishing line to hook fish.
+Jigging involves manually or mechanically moving the jig in the water to lure prey, and then quickly pulling or jerking the line to hook fish.
 Jigging for squid is usually done at night with lights to entice them closer to the surface.
 These hand-held fishing methods are considered environmentally responsible because there’s virtually no catch of unwanted marine life or habitat impacts.

 Harpoons are poles that have a steel point with one or more barbs at the end and usually a retrieving line.
 When a fisherman targets a fish, he thrusts or shoots the harpoon into the animal and hauls it aboard.
 This traditional fishing method is still used today by skilled anglers to catch pelagic predators such as bluefin tuna and swordfish.
 Modern harpoons are shot by guns.
 Bycatch of unwanted marine life is not a concern because the species and size of the fish are identified before it’s caught.

-Longlines have a central line, ranging anywhere from about a mile to 30 miles long, that’s strung with evenly spaced smaller lines with baited hooks.
+Longlines consist of a mainline that’s supported by floats and evenly spaced branch lines with baited hooks.
+The length of longlines can be many miles long and depends on the vessel size and the crew’s capacity to haul-in and store the gear and catch.
+Many species are caught with longlines.
 Drifting longlines are used near the surface to catch pelagic fish like tuna and swordfish, and set longlines are laid on or near the seafloor to catch bottom-dwellers like cod and halibut.
 A variety of species, including endangered sea turtles, seabirds, marine mammals and sharks, are also attracted to the bait.
 The accidental capture of some of these ocean animals can be reduced by setting drifting longlines deeper to allow many animals to swim over the top and adding streamers above the water to scare away seabirds.
 Also, a specially designed fishing hook called a circle hook can make it easier to release an animal that’s been accidentally caught.

-Midwater trawls are cone-shaped nets that are pulled along in the midwater zone to catch species such as krill, rockfish and smelt.
-Two boats or otter boards maintain the net’s horizontal opening, and floats and/or weights support its suspension.
-Midwater trawlers vary in size, ranging from small ships to large industrial vessels that pull gigantic nets spanning the size of five football fields that are capable of catching an entire school of fish.
+Midwater trawls are cone-shaped nets that are pulled along in the midwater zone to catch species such as anchovies, pollock and sardines.
+The net’s horizontal opening is supported by boards or by pair trawling, meaning the net is towed by two boats.
+Midwater trawlers vary in size, ranging from small ships to large industrial vessels that pull gigantic nets that are capable of catching an entire school of fish.
 This gear doesn’t contact the seafloor when it’s used in the midwater zone, but the catch of at-risk species occurs in many fisheries.
 Using streamer lines to scare away seabirds and avoiding areas with an abundance of marine mammals can reduce the amount of bycatch in these fisheries.